Missouri

 State Intelligence

-IOUEastern Missouri including St. Louis metropolitan area and surrounding regions, approximately 1.2 million electric customers
+IOUEastern Missouri including St. Louis metro, approximately 1.2 million electric customers

 Evergy Missouri West (formerly Kansas City Power & Light)

-IOUWestern Missouri including Kansas City metro area and surrounding counties, approximately 550,000 electric customers
+IOUWestern Missouri including Kansas City metro and surrounding counties

-IOUNatural gas distribution across eastern Missouri including St. Louis city and county, serving approximately 630,000 customers
+IOUNatural gas distribution across St. Louis metro and significant portions of eastern and central Missouri, approximately 630,000 customers

 Empire District Electric (Liberty Utilities)

-IOUSouthwest Missouri including Joplin area, with service extending into Arkansas, Kansas, and Oklahoma
+IOUSouthwest Missouri including Joplin area, also serving portions of Kansas, Arkansas, and Oklahoma

 Key Issues